jordantseng/Online-video-games-shop/README.md

 ## Obstacles
 #### Q: Cancel api requests while the component is unmounted
 A: There are several ways to handle async actions for redux, such as redux-thunk or redux-observable, and more.
 To address this problem, my first thought is that I need to cancel api requests in the cleanup function of useEffect life cycle hook.
 As redux-thunk was already used as redux middleware in this project, now I just pick the most straightforward but cluttered way, which is passing the cancel token as an argument to action creators and invoke cancel method in cleanup function of useEffect.
-However this implementation definitely can be improved, this issue might be resolved more elegantly.
+However this implementation definitely can be improved.

 ## Usage